mikikonomiya/CP_Problems_Solutions/README.md

 # Programming-Problems-Solutions
-A collection of solved competitive programming problems taken from Leetcode, organized by topics and difficulty level.
+A collection of solved competitive programming problems taken from Leetcode, numbered and organized by topics and difficulty level.

 ## Structure
 ```